-Movements in reserves of the Group during the year ended 31 December 2022 are set out on in the consolidated statement of changes in equity and note 34 to the consolidated financial statements respectively.
+Movements in reserves of the Group during the year ended 31 December 2023 are set out in the consolidated statement of changes in equity on page 69 of this report.

 Reserves available for distribution to the Shareholders consisted of share premium and retained earnings.
-Under the Companies Act (As Revised) of the Cayman Islands and subject to compliance with the articles of association of the Company ("Articles of Association"), the share premium account may be applied by the Company for paying distributions or dividends to the Shareholders if immediately following the date on which the distribution or dividend is proposed to be paid, we will be able to pay off our debts as they fall due in the ordinary course of business.
-As at 31 December 2022, the Company's reserve available for distribution to equity holders amounted to approximately RMB353.6 million.
+Under the Companies Act (As Revised) of the Cayman Islands and subject to compliance with the articles of association of the Company ("Articles of Association"), the share premium account may be applied by the Company for paying distributions or dividends to the Shareholders if immediately following the date on which the distribution or dividend is proposed to be paid, the Company will be able to pay off its debts as they fall due in the ordinary course of business.
+As at 31 December 2023, the Company's reserves available for distribution to equity holders amounted to approximately RMB791.5 million.